-&lt;sup>7 Oculi, llc, Estimates for 2025 commissioned by POET Technologies, Inc., March 2017 or metro applications (2km - 10km).
+Integrated photonic transceivers, incorporating approaches comparable to that of POET, are expected to overtake those using discrete components by 2021, growing from a current \$3.2 billion to \$20 billion in 20259.
+Within this market, POET is focused on the highest growth segments, including Wavelength Division Multiplexing (WDM) for medium-reach (500m - 2km) Ethernet datacom connections and Wide Area Network protocols for long-reach or metro applications (2km - 10km).
 The majority of today's discrete transceiver suppliers are shipping 100G transceivers in a 4x25G format, having developed assembly methods for placing multiple laser chips on one substrate and coupling the output into one fiber using micro-optic filters and other elements.
 POET's approach is to use the Optical Interposer to combine multiple active and passive devices into a single package, or "Optical Engine", which when combined with control electronics and an outer housing, constitutes a pluggable optical transceiver.
 We plan to sell our Optical Engines to manufacturers and assemblers of optical transceiver modules.
 We believe our Optical Engine solution will be cost competitive with conventional modules as well as silicon photonics in the <2km data center market, and it should be scalable to 10km, and support 200G and 400G datacom speeds.